double2win/docs/DDC.md

 ## How to Delegate

 1. With your wallet connected, ensure that you have at least 1 full DDC deposited into the smart contract. *(See the "Deposit" section on this page for more details)*
-2. Click the dropdown arrow in the "Delegate" row.
+2. Click the dropdown arrow in the "Delegate" row
 3. Enter the address that you wish to delegate to. *The address must be on the same blockchain network as the one you are connected to - i.e. you can not bridge the DDC to ETH if it is on CELO*
-4. Enter the amount of DDC you wish to delegate to the receiver.
+4. Enter the amount of DDC you wish to delegate to the receiver

 ## Undelegate
 *Delegated DDCs must close out of all positions or have enough capital allowance to fill their positions by another DDC in order to undelegate*

-1. Ensure your wallet is connected.
+1. Ensure your wallet is connected
-2. Click the dropdown arrow in the "Undelegate" row.
+2. Click the dropdown arrow in the "Undelegate" row
-3. Select the address you wish to undelegate from.
+3. Select the address you wish to undelegate from
-4. Enter the amount you wish to undelegate.
+4. Enter the amount you wish to undelegate
 5. Click **Undelegate**
-6. Finalize the transaction in your wallet.
+6. Finalize the transaction in your wallet